domoritz/leaflet-locatecontrol/README.md

 Then include the CSS and JavaScript files.

 This example shows how to include font awesome from a CDN and the locate control files through rawgit. **Only use rawgit for testing and never in production!
-Always prefer using the Mapbox CDN or bower.**
+Always prefer using the bower (or Mapbox CDN).**

 ```html
 <link href="//maxcdn.bootstrapcdn.com/font-awesome/4.2.0/css/font-awesome.min.css" rel="stylesheet">